-The camera/sensors used on UAVs have their own electronic motors and do not necessarily have adequate cooling mechanisms built in, therefore, when it gets too hot, things stop working properly.
+The camera/sensors used on UAVs have their own electronic motors and do not necessarily have adequate cooling mechanisms built-in, therefore, when it gets too hot, things stop working properly.
 You may end up with choppy video, or black chunks where nothing has recorded.
-Of course, you wouldn't know about this until you're back at the office analyzing your footage...
+Of course, you wouldn’t know about this until you’re back at the office analyzing your footage…

 2. Heat can cause an overloaded IMU.

 The Inertial Measurement Unit is possibly the most important feature on your drone.
 It measures the amount of angular rotation and velocity, and sometimes the magnetic field surrounding the drone.
-It uses a combination of accelerometers, gyroscopes and magnetometers to essentially determine the position of the drone in space.
+It uses a combination of accelerometers, gyroscopes, and magnetometers to essentially determine the position of the drone in space.
 It works in conjunction with the GPS to tell you exactly where, and which direction your drone is facing.
-It is especially useful when operating a UAV in "attitude mode" as the system relies nearly 100% on feedback from the IMU in order to move around.
+It is especially useful when operating a UAV in “attitude mode” as the system relies nearly 100% on feedback from the IMU in order to move around.
 If it gets too hot, it may fail.
 If the IMU fails, your drone fails.

 3. Excessive heat may cause battery failure.

-Lithium Polymer batteries (LiPo) are relatively unstable compared to other batteries, and are favoured because of their high energy capacity and output thresholds.
+Lithium Polymer batteries (LiPo) are relatively unstable compared to other batteries, and are favored because of their high energy capacity and output thresholds.
 They can be quite volatile however, and generate quite a bit of heat when in use.
 You will often find when you remove a used battery that it is quite warm (almost hot) to the touch.
 NEVER CHARGE A BATTERY THAT IS STILL WARM FROM USE, LET IT COOL DOWN FIRST.
 If the outside temperature is too hot, it may cause the battery to react violently and could cause a failure during operation.
-You should limit use to a small portion of the "normal flight time" when the temperatures outside are scorching.
+You should limit use to a small portion of the “normal flight time” when the temperatures outside are scorching.

-You should try to ensure that batteries are never stored in direct sunlight while on an mission on a hot day.
-You should try to have keep them in a shaded, or air-conditioned space, out of the sun, so that they remain at the magic temperature of between 18-22 degrees Celsius (64-72 F).
+You should try to ensure that batteries are never stored in direct sunlight while on a mission on a hot day.
+You should try to keep them in a shaded, or air-conditioned space, out of the sun, so that they remain at the magic temperature of between 18-22 degrees Celsius (64-72 F).